efram2/brfinance/README.md

 > **Democratizing access to Brazilian economic data** 📈

+## Overview

-`brfinance` is an R package that provides easy access to macroeconomic data from Brazil using official sources like the Central Bank of Brazil (BCB) and IBGE.
+The `brfinance` package simplifies access to official Brazilian macroeconomic data from reliable institutions such as the Central Bank of Brazil (BCB) and the IBGE.
+It is designed to make it easier to collect, organize, and visualize key indicators like inflation, interest rates, and unemployment, directly from R.

 ## Installation